-The third step shows the end of the line passing behind the hook shank.
+The third step of the illustration shows the end of the line passing behind the hook shank.
 I would have brought it in front of the hook shank, which would preserve your first wrap.

 There are also a number of vidoes on YouTube that show how to snell a hook.